-The Second Maasvlakte is in fact an extension of the port-philosophy that depended on the Rhinetransit model, that had been developed 150 years ago.
+The Second Maasvlakte is in fact an extension of the port-philosophy that depended on the Rhine-transit model, that had been developed 150 years ago.
 Containers became the new growth factor, instead of oil, but even though containers are looked upon as part of the emerging global network of the 1990s, the container business has not changed Rotterdam's dependence on the Rhine.
 Since the Port of Rotterdam published its vision document in 2011 the world has changed rapidly, because of geo-political, social, technological and climate change impacts.
 This will be the major challenge for Rotterdam since the port's regime is still based on scale and volume and its success is measured in throughput.
 New port scenarios are aimed at safeguarding Rotterdam's future position as a major port and Europe's most sophisticated energy hub.
 In order to do that, the port city region of Rotterdam has to develop an imaginative and creative vision which is intimately connected to that of its surrounding region.
-The fixation on growth will make it difficult to break path-dependencies and revise existing economic policies.
-New imaginative scenarios accordingly need to be developed.
-Softer values of society, cultural or ecological or community-driven strategies, with an unbiased approach to port city futures' development, including designing for serendipity, unplanned or unexpected outcomes.
-Perhaps Rotterdam smart port will mean, eventually, a smaller port.